Eugeniusz Bodo: Biography

 Bohdan Eugène Junod was born on 28 December 1899.
 His birthplace is uncertain; sources name Warsaw, Łódź, and Geneva, Switzerland.
 His mother was Jadwiga Anna Dorota née Dylewska.
 His father, Teodor Junod, was a Swiss citizen who moved to Russian-held Poland and in 1903 settled in Łódź.
 There he opened a revue-cinema, Urania – the first permanent cinema theatre in that city.
 It was there that Bodo made his stage debut at the age of six.

 In 1917 Junod moved to Poznań where he joined "Teatr Apollo".
 In 1919 (under a new stage name of Eugeniusz Bodo, the surname created from the initials of his own first name Bohdan and his mother's – Dorota) he started acting in various Warsaw-based theatres, variétés and cabarets (Qui Pro Quo, Perskie Oko and Cyrulik Warszawski being the most famous).
 He also played major roles in Warsaw-based "Teatr Polski" and Wilno-based "Teatr Lutnia".

 He is best known for his film roles; he played in more than thirty films.
 His screen debut was a 1925 silent film Rywale.
 With the advent of sound film Bodo in a matter of years became one of the best-known Polish actors.
 Usually appearing in musical comedies, already in 1932 he was voted the King of Polish Actors by Film magazine's readers.
 His popularity rose following three mistaken identity comedies: 1933 His Excellency, The Shop Assistant, 1935 His Excellency, the Chauffeur (both directed by Michał Waszyński and co-starring Ina Benita) and 1934 Czy Lucyna to dziewczyna? (co-starring Jadwiga Smosarska).
 Always appearing well-dressed, in 1936 Bodo was awarded the title of King of Style by the readers of Film magazine.

 In 1931 Bodo became a co-founder of the B.W.B. film studio, and, in 1933, he opened a private producers' company "Urania", named after his fathers' cinema in Łódź.
-His best-known film was The Apartment Above (Piętro wyżej) (1937), which he wrote and produced himself.
+His best-known film was Neighbors (Piętro wyżej) (1937), which he wrote and produced himself.
 On 10 January 1939 Bodo with his business partner Zygmunt Woyciechowski opened a restaurant and a café – the "Café Bodo" – at Warsaw's prestigious Pierackiego street (modern Foksal).
 By that time his popularity reached far beyond the borders of Poland, to the extent that Yugoslavian press dubbed him Polish Maurice Chevalier.
 Bodo himself toured Germany promoting Polish-made feature films on that market.